Written by on . Last updated February 3rd, 2026.

 The USGS has published a report estimating the number of people exposed to this earthquake.
 Acoording to their analysis, roughly 48 million have been exposed to shaking at an MMI level of II or higher.

 An estimated 2,430,000 people were exposed to level V. At this level, moderate shaking and very light damage can be expected.
-The majority of people (roughly 31 million) live in an area exposed to level III, where weak shaking and probably no damage is expected.
+Intensity level III was experienced by the majority of people (around 31 million).
+In their region, weak shaking and probably no damage can be expected.

 People in 4 countries have been exposed to shaking.
 In India , around 35 million people, with impact levels up to V (moderate shaking, very light damage).
 In Bangladesh , around 13 million people.
-Other countries where people were exposed to shaking include Bhutan and China.
+A smaller number of people were exposed in the following countries: Bhutan and China.

 People MMI Level Shaking Damage